AnneSoBen/rmarkdown_tutorials/README.md

 2. Open RStudio, then open the file _RMarkdown_tutorial_1.Rmd_: we will go through the file together.

-3. Once we have read the first tutorial, open the file _RMarkdown_tutorial_2.Rmd_: this files shows more features of RMarkdown, we will look over them together.
+3. Once we have read the first tutorial, open the file _RMarkdown_tutorial_2.Rmd_: this file shows more features of RMarkdown, we will look over them together.

 4. Now you know (almost) everything about RMarkdown, open the file _Exercise/Exercise.pdf_ (with a PDF reader) and try to reproduce it on your own!